ivanitlearning/learning-k8s/CKA.md

 ### 7.1.1 emptyDir

-* Created when pod is assigned to node
+* Created when pod is assigned to node, lasts for same lifespan as pod.
+Doesn't persist.
 * Multiple containers in same pod can write to same dir
 * [Use cases vs hostPath](https://dev.to/techworld_with_nana/difference-between-emptydir-and-hostpath-volume-types-in-kubernetes-286g)
 * In pod definition